ChristYela/ChristYela/README.md

     - I'm Cristian Yela from Medellín, Colombia.
     - I'm a IT Engineer who is studying Full Stack web development at Coding Dojo Latam, Also I'm studiyng by myself some about cybersecurity.
+      I'm in the austistic sprectrum (Asperger) and ADHD.

     - 🌱 I’m currently learning: Full-Stack Web Dev, Full Stack Python, Full Stack MERN at Coding Dojo
     - 🌱 Languages: JavaScript (ES6), CSS3, HTML5.